FileAnalysisSuite/adaptersdk-interfaces/README.md

 This project uses [semantic versioning](https://semver.org/) from the perspective of the adapter developer.

 #### Major Version Increments
 The major version is incremented when there are breaking changes made from the custom adapter developer's perspective.
-That is, if there are changes made that would necessaite changes to custom adapter code.
+That is, if there are changes made that would necessitate changes to custom adapter code.

 For example, if a new non-default method was added to one of the interfaces in the `extensibility` package then that method would have to be implemented by adapter developers when they move to the new version.
 Such a change would elicit a major version increment.